Chromosome jumping: Advantages and disadvantages

-However, despite of these advantages, chromosome jumping is still restricted by the capacity of the cloning vector which is the distance of the ends of the two fragments which can be approximately hundreds of kilobases.
+However, despite these advantages, chromosome jumping is still restricted by the capacity of the cloning vector which is the distance of the ends of the two fragments which can be approximately hundreds of kilobases.
 Additionally, because the jump does not clone the intervening DNA, chromosome walking would have to be done to identify all the genes present in the DNA.
 Regardless, it is still deemed to be beneficial due to the possibility to jump over hundred kilobases in comparison to chromosome walking.

 Applications

 Genetic disorders

 Chromosome jumping libraries help address the complication of standard cloning techniques with large molecular distances.
 This process allowed the possibility to use the chromosome jumping library for other genetic disorders that requires 100 kilobases jumps.
 Particularly for genetic disorders such as cystic fibrosis, its gene is located in human chromosome 7, was able to utilize the chromosome jumping library to search for a jumping clone, met oncogene.
 Identification of the cystic fibrosis was complicated due to it existing in eukaryotic genes that is composed with coding (exons) and non-coding (introns) segments, where introns are small in size making them difficult for detection.
 Another struggle in recognizing cystic fibrosis gene is because mammalian cells contains variety of repetitive DNA that can lead to incorrect cloning and blockage of DNA Replication and can cause instability.
 Both these complications, traditional cloning techniques are unable to process because large yield of exons would have to be visible to produce a signal for the cystic fibrosis gene to be identified and DNA would have to be free of any repetitive elements.